Uber has already made billions from its exits in China, Russia and Southeast Asia

 Uber CEO Dara Khosrowshahi said that Southeast Asia would be the company’s last global retreat, and he seems to have been good to his word so far.
 Indeed, Uber announced its largest acquisition last month with a planned $3 billion purchase of Middle East-based rival Careem, which is present in 15 markets.

-The Uber filing explains that the deal, which has not been completed, is $3.1 billion with around $1.4 billion in cash.
+The Uber filing explains that the deal, which has not been completed, is $3.1 billion, with around $1.4 billion in cash.

 “We have structured the acquisition and proposed integration of Careem with the goal of preserving the strengths of both companies, including opportunities to create operating efficiencies across both platforms.
 We expect to share consumer demand and driver supply across both platforms, thereby increasing network density and reducing wait times for consumers and drivers in the region, while simultaneously achieving synergies from combining back-end support functions and shared technology infrastructure,” Uber wrote in a statement.